 Butt Monkey: In certain episodes, nothing ever seems to go Willie's way, and everyone in his family seems to intentionally do stuff that he doesn't want them to do.

-Phil has "happy happy happy" (and a penchant for doing this with other two-syllable words that end in Y, like "crabby crabby crabby" and "tacky tacky tacky"), "now we're cooking with peanut oil", and a particular aversion to anything "yuppie" (i.e. not redneck) or anything in the "sub-division" (housing developments).
+Phil has "happy happy happy" (and a penchant for doing this with other two-syllable words that end in Y, like "crabby crabby crabby" and "tacky tacky tacky"), "now we're cooking with peanut oil", and a particular aversion to anything "yuppie" (i.e. not redneck) or anything in the "sub-division" (the suburbs).
 He's also started using "Pee on the fire and call the dogs" in reference to calling something off.

 Si punctuates every other sentence with "Jack".
 He also starts most sentences with "Hey", which has been borrowed by others many times.